lewdry/ldblog/_index.md

 layout: home
 ---

-Welcome to my blog!
-I write about cool stuff.

-## Recent thoughts

-Here are some things I've been thinking about lately...

 I’m Lewis, a Scottish-Australian undercover librarian, living on Dharawal land in New South Wales.
 I have over a decade of experience in delivering human-centred information and technology solutions in interesting organisations.

 I hold a masters degree in information management.
 My thesis ‘Do you even document, bro?’ explored the use of data in Australian tech start-ups.